ThDilos/ThDilos.Fox.Origin/README.md

 	-Use Active Skill 1
 	-Fall distance more than 2
 	-Receive more than 2 damage
+	-Hit another mob

 	The damage bonus is doubled(50%) between time 18000 and 23000 (midnight--sunrise)
+	A red-ish screen overlay is applied when damage bonus is activated, redder during midnight

+	During the Damage Bonus Phase(Refers to as 'Hunt'), every 3rd hits on living entities will have an extra damage applied after 5 ticks, with particles and sound effects.
+Whenever it is triggered, apply 3 damage(with name "thorigins:foxie_bite", pass through armor, ignore invincible frame) to the target, feed you 2 foodpoints and 2 saturation point.

+	Throughout the Preparation and Hunt phases, the fear effect by Passive Skill 6 is suspended.
+Until the Hunt phase end.

 -Passive Skill 1
 	**Agility**